kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   completes, while scheduler binding and removing scheduling gates are allowed.
 - The shared Pod-spec equality function returns the same result for the admission plugin and the kubelet, and ignores exactly the documented restore-introduced fields.
+- Runtime options: keys not listed on the Pod's RuntimeClass are rejected for both `checkpointOptions` and `restoreFrom.options`; with no RuntimeClass or no allow-list, any key is rejected; allowed keys are passed unchanged to the CRI request.
 - `status.checkpointDigest` is set from `CheckpointPodResponse` and passed as `expected_checkpoint_digest` on restore.